danrspencer/cargo_bot/README.md

 As depicted, Cargo Exo takes the unused variable warning, suggests a fix, and asks for your approval to apply changes.

+### Usage with Cargo Watch

+To enhance your development experience, you can also pair Cargo Exo with Cargo Watch for real-time error fixing.
+Ensure you have Cargo Watch installed, then run the following command:

+bash
+Copy code
+$ cargo watch --watch-when-idle -x exo
+This command will automatically apply Cargo Exo each time your source code changes, offering suggestions for fixes as you code.

 ## Contributing

 Contributions are most welcome!
 Feel free to submit a Pull Request.